 The Difference Between Asperger And Autism

-One of the most important differences between the two disorders is the fact that even though Asperger's is considered a less severe form of autism often called "high functioning autism" , children that have autism usually confront with intellectual deficits that can cumber their learning process and on the other hand, kids with Asperger's might be doing really great in school.
+One of the most important differences between the two disorders is that Asperger's, often called "high functioning autism," is considered a less severe form of autism.
+Children with autism usually confront intellectual deficits that can cumber their learning process.
+In comparison, kids with Asperger's might be doing great in school.

 Some people associate Asperger's syndrome with Autistic disorder, but there are essential facts that differentiate the two conditions.

 A significant difference between Autism and Asperger's is that children with autism usually have more pronounced social and communication difficulties as they tend to develop a speech delay.